ghga-de/milestones-docs/67-oryx/technical_specification.md

 ### A Note on "Normal" Events Using the Outbox Pattern
 We have events that don't communicate state but that nevertheless use the outbox pattern solely for persistence.
-The motivation for storing these *stateless* events is to aid in application restoration following a sudden loss of Kafka data.
+The motivation for storing these *stateless* events is to aid in application restoration following the loss of Kafka data.
 The `stateless` events that are persisted and published via the outbox pattern always use the `upserted` event type, because deletion isn't an applicable concept.
 The result is a "shoehorned" process that actually needs a dedicated